AishaA14/snake_project/README.md

 - **Scoring:** I considered how to keep track of the player's score as they successfully guided the snake to eat food.

-### Logic Flow

-I also created a flowchart to illustrate the logic flow of the game, including the game loop, player input handling, and win/lose conditions.
-This visual representation helped me ensure that I had a clear understanding of how all the game's components would come together.

 ![Excalidraw Diagram](excalidraw.png)

 ## Build/Code Process